 The Carbony pennywhistles are our favorites of the fine handmade whistles.
 They follow in the footsteps of the legendary, highly sought-after (and rarely available) Michael Copeland whistles, in tone, response and conical-bore shape.
 Due to the very thin walls of their carbon fiber bodies, Carbony whistles are as light as a feather (just over one ounce for the high D), and virtually indestructible.
 They come with a lifetime warranty.

-The Session Whistle in D is incredibly easy and satisfying to play – the high notes of the second octave speak very easily.
+The Session Whistle in D is incredibly easy and satisfying to play.
 Intonation is superb, and of course they are tunable, with their two-piece design.
 Each one comes with a fabric drawstring carrying pouch.
 Scroll down to view videos of Grey Larsen demonstrating the Session D whistle, as well as the High Whistle in D and the Quiet Whistle in D.

 This Session Whistle has a larger bore and requires a bit more air to speak the second and higher registers when compared with the more soft-spoken Carbony High Whistle in D. The Session Whistle is a robust instrument, perfect for sessions or noisy environments.
 It still maintains the warmth and resonance of the carbon fiber construction.
 The tapered design allows for close finger spacing for rapid passage articulation and optimal volume balance in all registers.
 Includes anodized aluminum serialized laser engraved fipple body with ebonite tip.